 A Microgeneration Certification Scheme (MCS) – A strategic alliance between BESCA and independent certification body NICEIC gives B&ES members access to a tailor-made MCS for installers of renewable technologies.

-Renewable Energy Assurance Limited (REAL) – B&ES members receive a 50% discount on membership of REAL click here for application form.
-REAL is currently the only operator of an Office of Fair Trading approved consumer code, this is a requirement of MCS and Feed-In Tariffs.
+Renewable Energy Consumer Code (RECC) – B&ES members receive a 50% discount on membership of RECC click here for application form.
+RECC is currently the only operator of an Office of Fair Trading approved consumer code, this is a requirement of MCS and Feed-In Tariffs.

 The Association provides members with a wide range of expert advice and guidance on matters involving recruitment, new-entrant and mid-career vocational education and employee development.